What is a Colonoscopy and What Purpose Does It Serve?

 A doctor uses a colonoscopy to look at the lining of your colon (large intestine) to look for changes or abnormalities.
 This exam can help to diagnose symptoms or screen for colon cancer or areas that could become cancerous.
-The doctor uses a long, flexible tube that has a tiny light and camera on the end.
+The doctor uses a colonoscope, which is a long, flexible tube that has a tiny light and camera on the end.
 He or she inserts the tube into your rectum and guides it into your large intestine.
-There, the doctor can look at the inside of your colon and remove samples from any polyps or areas that don’t look right.
+There, the doctor can look at the inside of your colon and remove samples from any polyps (growths) or areas that don’t look right.

 Your doctor may recommend you have a colonoscopy to help find the cause of abdominal pain, chronic constipation or diarrhea, or rectal bleeding.

 Before you have a colonoscopy exam, we’ll ask you to cleanse your colon to ensure we have a clear, unobscured view during the procedure.
 Your doctor will give you specific instructions that tell you what you should eat or drink before your colonoscopy and what you should avoid.
 He or she will also give you medications called colonoscopy prep to help cleanse your colon.
-You may also need to make temporary adjustments to any medications you take.
-The doctor will determine whether you should have a sedative before your procedure to help you relax and make the exam more comfortable.
+You may also need to make temporary adjustments to medications you take.
+The doctor may also suggest you have a sedative before your procedure to help you relax and make the exam more comfortable.
 If you do get a sedative, you will need to have someone drive you home.

 We perform colonoscopies at the Wyoming Endoscopy Center, which is right next door to Digestive Health Associates.
 After you check in, a nurse will have you change into a gown.
-We may give you a mild sedative to help you relax.
+He or she may give you a mild sedative to help you relax.
 When it’s time for your procedure, you will lie on your side with your knees pulled up to your chest.